CarolynSher/Bootcamp-PreWork/README.md

 **Answer:** In my work so far, I use a standard ArrayAdapter to convert an ArrayList so it can be displayed ListView.
 As it states in the Android Developer's Guide, it's a bridge between the view and the underlying data, which is important because it links the backend to the users.
 In my application, the arraylist is populated from a database.
 It adds and removes items from the view, and is notified if the list is changed.

 The getView() method gets a View that displays the data at the specified positon of the data set. convertView is the old view in which to display the information.
 I don't really use it in my application- the information is simple enough that I just pass it between intents in the extras of the Bundle.
-But I suppose this reflection is here to prompt me to consider using it as I modify the application, and make the information to pass is more complex.
+But I suppose this reflection is here to prompt me to consider using it as I modify the application, and pass more complex information.

 ## Notes